Don Quixote and Google Translate

 Here is the opening sentence of Cervantes‘ Don Quixote:

-‘En un lugar de la Mancha, de cuyo nombre no quiero acordarme, no hace mucho tiempo que vivía un hidalgo de los de lanza en astillero, adarga antigua, rocín flaco y galgo corredor.’
+‘En un lugar de la Mancha, de cuyo nombre no quiero acordarme, no hace mucho tiempo que vivía un hidalgo de los de lanza en astillero, adarga antigua, rocín flaco y galgo corredor.’Miguel de Cervantes

 A ‘literal’ translation would run as follows: ‘In a village of La Mancha, the name of which I don’t want to recall, not long ago there lived a gentleman of those who have a lance in the rack, an ancient shield, a worn-out horse and a greyhound for running.’

 It’s a passable translation, with more or less appropriate vocabulary and a decent syntactical flow.
-There is just one problem: it leaves out one small word.
+However, there is just one problem: it leaves out one small word.
 Specifically, the word ‘don’t’.
-With this omission, the entire sense of the translation breaks down, and we are left with a text which in fact says the opposite of the original.
+With this omission, the entire sense of the translation breaks down.
+Instead, we are left with a text which in fact says the opposite of the original.

 Google Translate is quick, effective and free.
 It can render the basic sense of any text almost instantaneously, clarifying arcane or archaic vocabulary, and putting the whole thing into a just about readable English (or French, or German, or Afrikaans…) As this example shows, however, it very often misses or mistranslates something crucial.